Instrumental convergence: Cognitive enhancement

-Technological perfection

-Many instrumental goals, such as technological advancement, are valuable to an agent because they increase its freedom of action.

 Self-preservation

 Russell argues that a sufficiently advanced machine "will have self-preservation even if you don't program it in because if you say, 'Fetch the coffee', it can't fetch the coffee if it's dead.
 So if you give it any goal whatsoever, it has a reason to preserve its own existence to achieve that goal."
 In future work, Russell and collaborators show that this incentive for self-preservation can be mitigated by instructing the machine not to pursue what it thinks the goal is, but instead what the human thinks the goal is.
 In this case, as long as the machine is uncertain about exactly what goal the human has in mind, it will accept being turned off by a human because it believes the human knows the goal best.